metamaden/recountmethylation_instance/README.md

 # Dependencies

-Dependencies to run an instance are shown in the below table.
+Dependencies to run an instance are shown in the below tables.
 The provided setup scripts can help with automatica dependency installations (Tutorial, below).
 Instances were confirmed to work with the indicated versions, and in most cases can work with more recent versions.
 Several dependencies are optional to run specific features of an instance, as indicated in the "Required?" column.